stevedonovan/Microlight/readme.md

 All classes have a `_class` field pointing to itself (which is how `Animal.speak` gets its polymorphic behaviour) and a `class_of` function.

-## Extensions: A List Class
+## Lists

-`mlx.lua` has a few useful things which you might not need everyday.
 Since Lua 5.1, the string functions can be called as methods, e.g. `s:sub(1,2)`.
 People commonly would like this convenience for tables as well.
 But Lua tables are building blocks; to build abstract data types you need to specialize your tables.
-So `mlx` provides a `List` class:
+So `ml` provides a `List` class:

     local List = ml.class()